-The mission of the College of Pharmacy is to educate students to meet the pharmaceutical needs of society, to advance pharmaceutical knowledge through research and to serve the profession and the community.
+The mission of the College of Pharmacy and Pharmaceutical Sciences is to educate students to become pharmacists and pharmaceutical scientists, while advancing pharmaceutical knowledge.
 Guiding principles are personal integrity, respect for humanity and human diversity, and professionalism.

-COLLEGE OF PHARMACY
+COLLEGE OF PHARMACY AND PHARMACEUTICAL SCIENCES